Tomek4861/UniversityTimetableOptimizer/README.md

 # UniversityTimetableOptimizer

-UniversityTimetableOptimizer is a schedule optimization application using genetic algorithms and a graphical interface created with PyQt6.
+UniversityTimetableOptimizer is a schedule optimization application using genetic algorithms and GUI created with PyQt6.

 ## Table of Contents